synfig/synfig-docs-dev/docs/common/Setting up QtCreator IDE.rst

 ~~~~~~~~~~~~
     • File system

-        On your file system browser, set sub-menu Computer > synfig-studio.
+        To browse your project files, change File System sub-menu from Computer to synfig-studio.
 That way you’ll be able to see all the source files, resources, translation files, etc as it is in your file system.

         .. image:: ../images/qtcreator_file_browser.png

+You're all done :) Happy hacking!